jetbrains-academy/Machine-Learning-101/Pima indians diabetes and linear classifier/Conclusion/task.md

-In this lesson, we've discussed an example of implementing the linear classifier utilizing the stochastic gradient descent.
+In this lesson, we've discussed an example of implementing a linear classifier with stochastic gradient descent.

 Among all local optimization methods, this method is the easiest in implementation.
 Nevertheless, it is a powerful tool for tasks of this kind.
 We've considered a classification example with two classes – the presence or absence of type 2 diabetes.
-However, the algorithm may be used with more classes, too, even if then it will require considerable modifications.
+The algorithm may be used with multiple classes, too, although it will require considerable modifications.

 In real-life tasks, you don't need to manually reproduce the algorithm from scratch – it has been implemented, for example, in the [scikit](https://scikit-learn.org/stable/modules/sgd.html) library.
 When using that version, you will need to pass the parameters we've discussed here to the function: the number of iterations for the "optimistic strategy" (`n_iter`) or the kind of the `loss` function.
 Among other things, the algorithm implemented in *scikit* has built-in settings to avoid exploding gradients.